EdoRondelli/Tirocinio-Magistrale/01_analyses/04_recur/README.md

 for dir in */; do cd $dir; mafft --auto *_out.faa > ${dir/\//}.aln; cd .. ; done

 now obtained folders containing unaligned w/out, unaligned without out, and aligned.

+next step is to obtain the relevant mitochondrial model from the readme to iterate over all genes when we run recur